Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 What extra costs should I budget for?

 The sticker price of the car is the main expense, but not the only one.
-When deciding whether you should buy a car, make sure you have enough to cover all of the related expenses — both during and after the purchase.
+When deciding whether to buy a car, make sure you have enough to cover all related expenses — both during and after the purchase.

 - Extras and modifications: The price you get at the dealer will depend largely on which features and extras are thrown in.
 This can turn the price thousands of dollars either way.
 If you don’t care about the modifications, skip them and avoid overpaying for something you won’t use.